Katherine Elkins

-Early life

-Elkins attended Yale as an undergraduate, then completed a Ph.D. at UC Berkeley.
-She is the niece of Henry Elkins.

 Teaching

 Elkins is a professor of comparative literature and humanities in the Integrated Program for Humane Studies (IPHS) and faculty in Computing at Kenyon College.
 She is a founding co-director of the KDH lab and co-created the first human-centered artificial intelligence curriculum launched in 2016 at Kenyon College as the director of IPHS.
-Her computational humanities research has generated over 700 citations and produced methodologies that have been replicated across hundreds of projects, with outputs downloaded over 90,000 times from 4,000+ institutions worldwide as of November 2025.
 Her recorded lectures with The Modern Scholar on The Modern Novel (2021) and The Giants of French Literature (2020) are tailored to broader public audiences via Amazon's Audible.com.
 She was nominated by graduating seniors to give the Kenyon College's December 2024 Baccalaureate Address which revisited David Foster Wallace's famous 2005 "This is Water" Kenyon graduation speech.
+In November 2025, Forbes featured the human-centered AI curriculum and research-focused AI Colab that Elkins co-founded with Jon Chun in 2016 within the Integrated Program for Humane Studies at Kenyon College.